-To further its growth, reduce costs and increase profitability, the wind power industry is increasingly turning to emerging technologies such as artificial intelligence (AI), machine learning (ML), edge computing, and Internet of Things (IoT) sensors and devices such as autonomous drones.
+One of the biggest challenges to growth remains the high costs of constructing wind farms, as well as the ongoing operations and maintenance costs.
+The industry also still relies heavily on government subsidies and federal tax incentives, which can be unreliable and phased out, depending on which way the winds of the current political climate are blowing.
+To further its growth, reduce costs, and increase profitability, the wind power industry is increasingly turning to emerging technologies such as AI, ML, edge computing, and IoT sensors and devices such as autonomous drones.
 These technologies are being combined in new and innovative ways to help wind farms automate costly and time-intensive operational tasks such as turbine inspections and are delivering real-time data insights that can help wind farms lower operational costs and improve efficiency for greater profitability.

-With essentially the click of a button, the autonomous drone can fly itself up the turbine, conduct a detailed, visual inspection and then land itself without the need for a human pilot.
+Though many turbines today are equipped with a variety of IoT sensors measuring vibrations, sounds, and more, wind farm operators still need greater—and earlier—visibility into the condition of blades.
+For instance, by the time a turbine has degraded to the point where it is vibrating or creating an unusual noise, the damage is already severe.
+Regular visual inspections of blades are needed to identify cracks or other blade damage that can be fixed with a simple patch while still small.
+However, if an operator is not alerted to a problem until the blade is vibrating or whistling, they will likely need to shut down the turbine and replace the entire blade.
+This can cost the operation hundreds of thousands of dollars.
+This is where emerging technologies such as autonomous drones equipped with AI, ML, and advanced computer vision are making a dramatic impact.
+Traditionally, visual inspections required shutting down a turbine and sending one or more highly trained technicians up the tower, on ropes, to inspect the blades.
+A typical inspection could take six to eight hours per turbine.
+However, by using autonomous drones for visual inspections, wind farm operators are able to complete turbine inspections in as little as 15 minutes.
+With essentially the click of a button, the autonomous drone can fly itself up the turbine, conduct a detailed, visual inspection, and then land itself without the need for a human pilot.
 Wind farms first began experimenting with using drones for inspections several years ago, but those had to be manually piloted and required two highly trained operators: one to fly the drone without colliding into the turbine and the other to take photos of the blades.
-With today’s autonomous drones, only one operator is required and that person needs only minimal training.
+With today’s autonomous drones, only one operator is required, and that person needs only minimal training.
 The drone launches itself and, using built-in sensors and AI, closely tracks a precise path along each blade.
 Precision photography and advanced computer vision are used to automatically identify and flag defects such as hairline cracks or chips as small as 1 millimeter by 3 millimeters—all better than the human eye can.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?